ideaportriga/nexus-bridge/examples/REACT Examples/Demo Example/readme.md

 * picklists that are read from Siebel configuration
 * field properties that are read from Siebel configuration (required, field length)

-Requirements: this example requires access to icons and fonts stored on https://fonts.googleapis.com/
+Requirements: this example requires access to icons and fonts stored on https://fonts.googleapis.com/.

 This is not an example of implementation that can be used on production.
 It is intentionally kept straightforward.
-The demo example was tested on Seibel 16.19 and 18.08 ENU.

  ![result](demo_react.png)